Hamburg steak: Japan

+In Japan, it is more commonly made from a mixture of ground pork and ground beef (called aibikiniku in Japan).
+If only beef is used instead of pork, the restaurant will usually indicate this.

 Hamburg steak became popular during the 1960s as a more affordable way to serve otherwise costly meat.
 Magazines regularly printed the recipe during that decade, elevating it to a staple dish in Japanese culture.
 In Japan, the dish dates back to the Meiji period and is believed to have been first served in Yokohama, which was one of the first ports opened to foreigners.
-Since the 1980s, vacuum-packed hamburgers are sold with sauce already added, and these are widely used in box lunches (bento).
+Since the 1980s, vacuum-packed hamburgers with pre-added sauce have been available and are commonly used in boxed lunches (bento).
 Frozen hamburgers are popular, as well, and are often served in fast-food style restaurants.

+Other countries

-In Hawaii, hamburger steak is very similar to the Japanese hanbāgu.
-It consists of burger patty with brown gravy.
+In Hawaii, Hamburg steak is very similar to the Japanese hanbāgu.
+It consists of a burger patty with brown gravy.
 It is usually served with macaroni salad and rice in a plate lunch.
-Also, another variety includes an egg, which is called loco moco.
+Another variety includes an egg, which is called loco moco.

-In the Philippines, hamburger steaks are a popular menu item from the fast food chain Jollibee, and are served with gravy, mushrooms, and a side of steamed or adobo fried rice.
+In the Philippines, Hamburg steaks are a popular menu item from the fast food chain Jollibee (where they are called "burger steaks"), and are served with gravy, mushrooms, and a side of steamed or adobo fried rice.

+In Australia, it is referred to as a Rissole.
+Often made at BBQ events and also known for being a menu item at Returned Servicemen's League (RSL) clubs.
+Various sauces and side dishes can be served with it.

-In Finland, the dish is called jauhelihapihvi ("ground meat steak") and is prepared and served like the meatball: pan-fried, and served with potatoes and brown sauce.
+In Finland, the dish is called jauhelihapihvi ("ground meat steak") and is prepared and served like a meatball: pan-fried, and served with potatoes and brown sauce.

+In Denmark, a Hamburg steak is called hakkebøf (“ground steak”).
+It is traditionally served with sautéed onions, boiled potatoes and vegetables, hakkebøf med bløde løg, or in a sandwich with brown sauce, bøfsandwich.